sslab-gatech/portal/vfio.md

         return ret;
 }
 ```

 KVMTOOL iterates all KVM_MEM_TYPE_RAM and invokes ioctl to vfio_container.
 Note
 that dma_map variable conveys memory information that needs to be mapped in the
 IOMMU to the kernel driver.
 Note that the guest_phys_addr (iova) and host_addr
 (mapped to the guest) are passed to the driver altogether.

 ### kernel-side handling for VFIO_IOMMU_MAP_DMA
+The IOMMU should be controlled by the host kernel, and VFIO_IOMMU_MAP_DMA ioctl
+function handles the IOMMU mapping request from the user.

 ```cpp
 static long vfio_fops_unl_ioctl(struct file *filep,